We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 About The Fit

-You could mention a situation in which you had to write an article on short notice because your coworker failed at the last moment to complete the assignment.
-You were short of time but worked extra hours to prepare the article successfully and on time.
+Next go to a Past situation in which you had to write an article on extremely short notice.
+Your boss came to you at the last moment because your coworker failed to complete a very important assignment.
+The pressure was on but you worked extra hours to prepare the article successfully and on time.
+This story shows your sense of responsibility, ability to achieve results under stress, your willingness to go the extra mile, and your problem-solving skills.

 Pro Tip